 Every month, we meet at a local venue in the small town of Nanango in Queensland, Australia, to share produce and household goods with the community.
 My friend suggested the concept three years ago, and I thought it was a fantastic idea.
-At first, there were only 10 people and now there are often over 60 people gathered every month.
+At first, there were only 10 people, and now, there are often more than 60 people gathered every month.

-People bring excess produce from their gardens, as well as plants, seedlings, cuttings and seeds.
-They also bring useful household items like newspapers, books, jars and containers.
+People bring excess produce from their gardens, as well as plants, seedlings, cuttings, and seeds.
+They also bring useful household items, such as newspapers, books, jars, and containers.
 They don’t just share goods, they also share a laugh and smile (one person even shared their musical talents one month).
-Our aim was to create community as well as share our excess produce and it has been a huge success!
+Our aim was to create community as well as share our excess produce, and it has been a huge success!
 Let me tell you how it works for us and encourage you to start a share in your own community.

 It will take time to build numbers.
 It took about a year for us to establish the group.
 My friend and I promised that we would come every month for a year, even if it was just us sharing what we had.
-Some months there wasn’t much to share, except for a chat and cup of tea, but we kept coming.
-Eventually people found out about the share and the numbers grew so that we now always have a decent number of people come along and plenty to share.
-It seems like there is always someone growing something in excess!
+Some months, there wasn’t much to share, except for a chat and cup of tea, but we kept coming.
+Eventually, people found out about the share, and the numbers grew so that we now always have a decent number of people come along with plenty to share.
+It seems like there's always someone growing something in excess!

 Make the share self-sufficient.
 We didn’t want to create another obligation.
-Everyone is busy and most have gardens and animals to look after.
-Sometimes you just can’t make it to the share, but the share needs to be able to run without myself or my friend there every month.
-We are lucky to have a small shed at the venue where we can keep a few things, and they also let us use some tables.
-It is very quick to set up when we get there and pack up again after about an hour.
-We start each share at 9:30am sharp, with a quick speech to thank everyone for coming and remind everyone of the rules.
+Everyone is busy, and most have gardens and animals to look after.
+Sometimes, you just can’t make it to the share, but the share needs to be able to run without myself or my friend there every month.
+We're lucky to have a small shed at the venue where we can keep a few things, and they also let us use some tables.
+It's very quick to set up when we get there and pack up again after about an hour.
+We start each share at 9:30 a.m. sharp, with a quick speech to thank everyone for coming and remind everyone of the rules.
 Now that we have a large group of regulars, the share can run with the collective effort of the community, and I hope that means it will be self-sustaining.

-It is always exciting to see an idea transform into reality.
+It's always exciting to see an idea transform into reality.
 Seeing people happily sharing their excess produce and building community has been worth the small effort to start the group.
 I encourage you to think about whether a share like this could work in your community.
-You will have to be patient while the group grows, but eventually you could build a strong community around the concept of sharing.
+You'll have to be patient while the group grows, but eventually you could build a strong community around the concept of sharing.